 Some cosmetic grade Polysorbate 80 may potentially contain ethylene oxide, 1,4-dioxane and mono- and diethylene glycol as impurities, although worryingly these carcinogenic contaminants have also been picked up in food additives.

 The report on Skin Deep gives Polysorbate a moderate hazard, with a 3/10 rating, but the contaminants ethylene oxide and 1,4-dioxane have ratings as a high hazard (8/10 and 10/10).

 Generally, the cosmetic grade Polysorbate 80 is more likely to contain these impurities.
 Some natural cosmetics manufacturers are very careful about the quality that they use, and stick to only the food-grade Polysorbate 80.

 What about scientific studies?

-There are many published studies which analyze Polysorbate 80, but it is important to recognize their limitations before generalizations are made.
+There are many published studies that analyze Polysorbate 80, but it is important to recognize their limitations before generalizations are made.